Peru Travel Guide

 Eat the meal of the day – These are set meals, often including multiple plates, that restaurants offer.
 Look around for set menu meals to eat out on the cheap.

-Travel off-season – For a low-cost trip, the best times to visit Peru are the fringe months of April and May or September and October.
-Prices are usually cheaper during these months.
+Travel off-season – The cheapest times to visit Peru are the shoulder months of January through April or November and December, as prices are usually lower during these months.

-Book tours last minute – If you are looking to do the Inca Trail and have a bit of extra time to wait for a deal, showing up in Cusco and booking a last-minute tour can save you lots of money.
-Booking months in advance means paying the premium price but if you can wait your patience may be rewarded.
-I wouldn’t recommend trying to get on last-minute if you have your heart set on doing it though since it might not work out.
+Book tours at the last minute – If you are looking to do the Inca Trail and have a bit of extra time to wait for a deal, showing up in Cusco and booking a last-minute tour can save you lots of money.
+(But I wouldn’t recommend this if you don’t have time as you may have to wait days for a spot to open up.)

 Go on a free walking tour – This is a great way to learn the history behind the places you are seeing and avoid missing any must-see stops.
 Free Walking Tour Peru has tours that can guide you around both Lima and Cusco.
 Just remember to tip your guide at the end!